Canacol Energy profit falls on lower sales volume

-Sept 28 (Reuters) - South America-focused oil and gas producer Canacol Energy Ltd reported a fall in fourth-quarter profit on lower average daily sales volumes.
+(Reuters) - South America-focused oil and gas producer Canacol Energy Ltd (CNE.TO) reported a fall in fourth-quarter profit on lower average daily sales volumes.

 The company’s net income fell to $3.8 million, or 1 cent per share, in the April-June period, from $18.4 million, or 4 cents per share, a year earlier.